 Prediction 3 | Quality of hire will top the recruiting agenda.
 Companies seek hires who share their values.

-What defines a "quality hire" is changing too.
+The definition of a "quality hire" is also changing.
 More companies are seeking workers with soft skills - skills that allow employees to interact effectively in the workplace.
 In fact, among the ten most sought-after skills in LinkedIn's global top ten skills list, six are soft skills, including communication, leadership and analytical skills.
 Employers are increasingly focused on hiring individuals whose values align with the company's principles and mission.
 "Employees who understand, live, and share our values are the ones who best empathise with and service our customers, grow through feedback, and help us navigate change," says Bryan Mayo, Head of Talent Acquisition at Atlassian.
-For years, TA has been focused on metrics like time-to-fill and acceptance rates.
-But today, leadership is asking us about the quality of our hires and how we are measuring that."